It’s hard enough to fit in self care during the school year, much less when the kids are home for Summer.

 These are my favorite kind of days.
 You know the ones.
 You wake up whenever because you don’t have anywhere to be.
 Then, you just take the day as it comes, letting it find its own rhythm.

 Sunshine and nature is downright healthy for everyone.
 Maybe don’t go out during the heat of the day, or if you do, spend it in the pool or at the beach.
-You can also wait ’til evening when it cools off a bit, and dine al fresco.
+You can also wait ’til evening when it cools off a bit.

-Just making these simple changes in your routine will give you more time and energy to relax and enjoy your Summer.
-Your kids will benefit, too!
+Just making these simple changes in your routine will give you more time and energy to relax and enjoy a fulfilling Summer self care routine.